If you’ve ever dated someone who used breadcrumbing to keep you guessing about your relationship status, you know it’s much worse than being ghosted.

 Look up “breadcrumbing meaning” on any search engine, and you’ll see a series of recent articles and online dictionary entries.

-What they have in common is the selfishness and egotism behind this tactic.
-If can be a form of emotional abuse to control and manipulate you.
+What they have in common is the selfishness and egotism behind this narcissistic tactic.
+It can be a form of emotional abuse to control and manipulate you.

 To the one leaving breadcrumbs, you’re worth hanging onto, but only if you play by their rules.